TheOdinProject/curriculum/JS101/DOM-manipulation.md

 ### DOM - Document Object Model

-When working with HTML and JS, you'll often here mention of "the DOM".
+When working with HTML and JS, you'll often hear mention of "the DOM".
 The DOM \(or Document Object Model\) is, on a high level, a tree-like representation of the contents of a webpage or "document".
 A tree of "nodes" with different relationships depending on how they're arranged in the HTML document.

 ```javascript